 2. Earn Your Nursing Degree

 There are many questions to consider when researching nursing schools in Iowa.
 For example, what prerequisites does the school require?
 Does this program require clinicals, fellowships, or internships?
 To find the best fit, you should determine if you can fulfill these requirements in addition to your other obligations.
 Another consideration is how long it takes to earn the degree.
-An associate degree requires less than two years, while a doctoral program requires 3-6 years.
+An associate degree can take 2-3 years to complete depending on course load and other committments, while a doctoral program requires 3-6 years and prior education.
 Some online nursing degrees offer accelerated paths, expediting the time to completion.
 You should also consider whether you want to earn an on-campus or online nursing degree.
 Online RN programs in Iowa offer many advantages to prospective students, especially those with full-time or part-time jobs.

 3. Pass the Licensing Exam and Earn Your License

 Most nursing programs in Iowa prepare students for licensing.
 Your on-campus or online nursing degree provides the knowledge needed to pass the NCLEX-RN, an exam all nursing students must pass before becoming RNs.
 The exam costs $200, and you take it on a computer at a testing center.
 The computer-adaptive exam comprises 75-265 questions depending on your answers.
 Many RNs begin their careers at hospitals in metropolitan areas.
 More experienced nurses, such as nurse practitioners, work in private practices in suburban or rural settings.